Manaslu Circuit Trek -17 Days

 Drinking water is readily available from rivers, streams, and springs along the Manaslu Circular Trek.
 Treating water before consumption is crucial to preventing waterborne illnesses like cholera and typhoid.
 You may purify water by boiling it for 15 minutes, using tablets or drops of water purification, or carrying a filtration system.
 Bring a refillable bottle or hydration pack to reduce plastic waste and environmental footprint.
 Some teahouses and lodges offer bottled water at higher elevations, but the Cost can be steep.
 Hydration is essential to prevent altitude sickness and maintain good health during the trek.

-What are Meals like on the Manaslu Circuit trek?
+What are the meals on the Manaslu Circuit trek like?

 Manaslu Trekking will serve all meals on a full-board basis, whereas in Kathmandu, only breakfast is served.
 Three meals are served daily during trekking from menus of tea houses, lodges, or local homes.
 We eat breakfast and dinner daily in the exact location where we spend the night.
 Lunch will be served in a teahouse on the way to our destination.
 The Manaslu area has a different level of tourist infrastructure than exists in the Annapurna and Everest regions (and this is what makes this region so attractive).
 There will be no variety of food available.
 Tibetan bread, dal bhat, and tsampa are the leading local foods.
 Adventure Club Trek recommends that we are prepared for a small adventure.

-How is the Electricity and wifi on Manaslu Trek?
+What is the electricity and wifi like on Manaslu Trek?

 All teahouses on the Manaslu Circular Trek have Electricity.
 You can charge electronic devices using solar panels or hydroelectricity in the community for a small cost.
 Bring extra batteries or rechargeable energy banks as a backup.
 The wifi coverage is minimal, and the cell phone coverage could be better.
 Therefore, bringing a laptop along is not recommended.
 Some lodges offer a paid wifi service but may need more speed and connectivity.